 While snow is natural, it is not a surface conducive to grounding.
 The mobile ions needed to conduct electricity are not mobile in frozen snow, making it a poor conductor.
 You must be on earth (dirt, grass, etc)–better yet, moist earth–for the benefits of earthing.

 We took matters into our own hands and decided to investigate this ourselves!
-By running voltmeter tests on shoes grounded with our earthing shoe DIY Kit, with vs without socks, here is what we discovered:
+By running voltmeter tests on shoes grounded with our Shoe Sync DIY Kit, with vs without socks, here is what we discovered: